ogbrown/ogbrown-courses/README.md

 # Live Demo

-To see a current version with the demo data visit <https://web.sbogb.com/ogbrown-courses/>
+To see a current version with the demo data visit [Offline at this time](https://web.sbogb.com/ogbrown-courses/)

 ## Local Demo
 In order to run the application you should configure your Database server correctly.